Uncertainty quantification of synchrosqueezing transform under complicated nonstationary noise: Algorithm

-where $d\in \mathbb{N}$ means $d$ uniform points on $[0,C)$ in the frequency axis, $0<C\leq \frac{q}{2}$ indicates the chosen spectral range of interest, $\xi_j\in [0, q/2)$ is the positive frequency we have interest and $ O_X(t_l,\eta_k)$ is the \emph{reassignment rule} defined by
+where $d\in \mathbb{N}$ means $d$ uniform points on $[0,C)$ in the frequency axis, $0<C\leq \frac{q}{2}$ indicates the chosen spectral range of interest, $\xi_j\in [0, q/2)$ is the positive frequency we have interest, and $ O_X(t_l,\eta_k)$ is the \emph{reassignment rule} defined by

-In practice, while $C$ can be chosen as large as $\sqrt{q}$, particularly when no background information is available, it is typically set to a sufficiently large constant to capture enough spectral information, depending on the application.
-The parameter $\nu$ is usually selected as a small multiple of the variance of the input signal to enhance algorithmic stability.
-For example, $\nu$ is often set to $10^{-6}$.
+$C$ can be chosen as large as $q/2$ when no background information is available, or it is set to a sufficiently large constant depending on the application.

-\begin{remark} We comment that the selection of $\xi_l$ in practical implementations holds significance.
-Following the classical Nyquist-Shannon sampling theory, a natural inclination based on the selected window $\mathsf{h}$ and discretization would be to opt for $\xi_l=\frac{l}{2\beta}$, where $l=1,\ldots,\lceil \beta q\rceil$.
-On the other hand, studies in discrete Fourier transform have shown that adopting a finer grid can effectively counter spectral leakage issues \cite{Genton_Hall:2007}.
-In practice, we find that a finer grid in SST provides benefit, while the optimal grid choice, and its interaction with $\alpha$, has not been explored systematically.
-Combined the above facts, an alternative choice of $\xi_i$, such as $\xi_l= l/(2\beta q)$ with $l=1,\ldots,\lceil \beta q^{3/2}\rceil$, might offer not only practical but also theoretical benefits.
-A thorough investigation of this issue lies beyond the scope of this paper and will be pursued in future work. \end{remark}
+\begin{remark} The choice of $\xi_l$ in practice is important.
+While a natural choice based on Nyquist-Shannon sampling and the window $\mathsf{h}$ is $\xi_l=\frac{l}{2\beta}$ for $l=1,\ldots,\lceil \beta q\rceil$, results from discrete Fourier analysis suggest that a finer grid might mitigate spectral leakage \cite{Genton_Hall:2007}.
+Empirically, we find that using a finer grid in SST is beneficial, although the optimal choice and its interaction with $\alpha$ remain unexplored.
+These considerations motivate alternative grids, such as $\xi_l= l/(2\beta q)$ for $l=1,\ldots,\lceil \beta q^{3/2}\rceil$, which may offer both practical and theoretical advantages.
+This topic lies beyond the scope of this paper and will be pursued in future work. \end{remark}